-Factory Orders in the United Kingdom is expected to be -1.00 Net Balance by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Factory Orders in the United Kingdom to stand at -5.00 in 12 months time.
-In the long-term, the United Kingdom CBI Industrial Trends Orders is projected to trend around -2.00 Net Balance in 2020, according to our econometric models.
+Factory Orders in the United Kingdom is expected to be -14.00 Net Balance by the end of this quarter, according to Trading Economics global macro models and analysts expectations.